SkanderSoltani/Neural-Network-Classifier/README.md

 ### 4. Optimization:
 We provided three options for the optimization process: Mini-Batch Gradient Descent, Mini-Batch Gradient Descent with Momentum and Mini-Batch Adaptivemoment Estimation (Adam).

-#### Gradient Descent (GS):
+#### Gradient Descent (GD):
 Is a classic algorithm in machined learning where the weights simultaneously updated as follow:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;W^{[l]}=W^{[l]}-\alpha*dW^{[l]}" title="\Large W^{[l]}=W^{[l]}-\alpha*dW^{[l]}" />

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;b^{[l]}=b^{[l]}-\alpha*db^{[l]}" title="\Large b^{[l]}=b^{[l]}-\alpha*db^{[l]}" />

-The main issue with the GS algorithm is that it is slow to converge due to unnecessary oscillations (Not in the direction of the optimal point) Please refer to diagram bellow:
+The main issue with the GD algorithm is that it is slow to converge due to unnecessary oscillations (Not in the direction of the optimal point) Please refer to diagram bellow:

 ![](images/GS.png)